mystudy2000/bake/readme.md

 # Bake

-Bake is a bash task running tool.
+Bake is a modular task running tool written on pure bash.

 # Usage

 All you need is to create `bake.sh` into root of your project.
+Run `bake:init` command.
+It will create empty `bake.sh` file and `bake_modules` directory.

 Example bakefile for node.js package: